tdegueul/k3sle/README.md

 * Allow inheritance between metamodels
 * Allow multiple inheritance of metamodels
 * Allow the import of multiple Ecore files in a metamodel declaration
+* Allow the definition of model types independently of any metamodel
+* Register to the EMF notification system (eg. 2-ways list adapters)
+* Support non-isomorphic subtyping via renaming clauses
+* Allow arbitrary return types for transformations